magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 ```

 As you see the source files are confined in the `src` directory, while
-the `test` source files are confined in the `test` directory mimicking
+the `test` source files are confined in the `test` directory,
-the layout of the `src` directory.
-Nothing new even coming from a
+mimicking the layout of the `src` directory.
+Nothing new even coming
-`boot` background.
+from a `boot` background.

 ## Migration preparation